panda-net/panda/README.md

 [ubunutu-install.sh](install-scripts/ubuntu-install.sh) and run it from the command line.

+When using the installation script, the install directory for PANDA is set.
+There are three ways to do this:

+  ./ubuntu-install.sh
+  ./ubuntu-install.sh {directory}
+  ./ubuntu-install.sh -p {directory}

+Without an arguments, the default install directory is ~/panda-net.
+In the second form, the install directory is specified as an argument.
+In the third form "-p" can use specified before the directory argument indicating that the directories in the path should be created if they don't exist.
+(e.g. "mkdir -p" is invoked).

 If the script is not used PANDA can be built by following the instructions below.